Niger votes in presidential runoff to usher in first democratic transition

-NIAMEY (Reuters) - Niger votes on Sunday in the second round of a presidential election that is expected to usher in the first democratic transition of power since the West African nation gained independence from France in 1960.
+NIAMEY (Reuters) - Niger began voting on Sunday in the second round of a presidential election that is expected to usher in the first democratic transition of power since the West African nation gained independence from France in 1960.

 Ruling party candidate Mohamed Bazoum is seen by many as the favourite after leading in the first round on Dec.
 27 with 39.3% of the vote.
 He is up against former President Mahamane Ousmane, who scored 17%.